brouhaha/apexutils/README.md

 a portable block structured language, and was later ported to 68000 systems.

-This package currently provides a single utility, 'apex', which can list the directory of an Apple II Apex disk image file, or extract files from such an image.
+This package currently provides a single utility, 'apex', which can list the directory of an Apple II Apex disk image file, extract files from a disk image, or copy the contents of a host file into an existing Apex file in a disk image.

 The image should be a "DOS order" image.